cmayron/Legal-Calculus/README.md

 #
 ---

-# **LEGAL CALCULUS ENVIRONMENT SYSTEM (LCES)**
+# **LEGAL CALCULUS EDUCATIONAL SYSTEM (LCES)**

-The Legal Calculus Environment System (LCES) is a procedural‑literacy framework deployed through this GitHub repository.
+The Legal Calculus Educational System (LCES) is a procedural‑literacy framework deployed through this GitHub repository.
 It provides a structured, teachable, auditable environment for analyzing disputes, mapping processes, and supporting human judgment.

 LCES is built on: